Frequently asked questions about short-term health insurance in Mississippi

-- At least seven insurers offer short-term health insurance in Mississippi.
+Yes.
+As of mid-2020, there were at least seven insurers offering short-term health insurance in Mississippi.

 Insurers are allowed to offer short-term health insurance in Mississippi with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.
 This is in keeping with the regulations the Trump administration implemented in late 2018.
 Insurers can still cap their short-term plans at shorter durations, however, and prohibit renewal if they choose to do so.